 Ingredient Notes

-- Granny Smith Apples - Make sure to slice them uniformly so that they cook evenly.
+- Granny Smith Apples - I've chosen Granny Smith apples for this recipe because their tart flavor pairs well with blueberries.
+Granny Smith are also a great variety for baking since they hold their shape during cooking.
+Make sure to slice them uniformly so that they cook evenly.

 - Cinnamon - Cinnamon gives a warm flavor to this sweet pie.